jimhall/TestBlog4/_posts/2022-07-06-configure-django-3.2-on-solaris.md

 excerpt_separator: <!--more-->
 ---

-Trying to leverage what is bundled in Solaris 11.4, so I tried to configured the latest version of Django.
+Trying to leverage what is bundled in Solaris 11.4, so I tried to configure the latest version of Django.
 Simultaneously picked up some tricks on how to manage packages on Solaris.